opencobra/cobrapy/release-notes/next-release.md

   [was broken](https://github.com/opencobra/cobrapy/issues/537)
   following the release of 0.6.0 and has now been fixed (and now with unit tests).
+- `production_envelope` failed when model C-source was formulated as -> x instead of x <-.
+Fixed added option to guess the C-source by taking the medium reaction with the highest input C flux.
+- `model_to_pymatbridge` needs scipy and that's correctly handled now.

 ## New features
 - `flux_variability_analysis` now has the `pfba_factor` parameter